-Nathan is a Research Health Scientist at Durham VA Health Services Research & Development, Senior Fellow at the Duke Center for the Study of Aging & Human Development, and Duke-Margolis Center for Health Policy Core Faculty.
+Nathan is a Research Health Scientist at Durham VA Health Services Research & Development and Senior Fellow at the Duke Center for the Study of Aging & Human Development.
+Nathan is also an Assistant Professor in the School of Medicine (Geriatric Medicine and Population Health Sciences) and Sanford School of Public Policy, a Visiting Professor for the graduate program at the India Baptist Theological Seminary, and Duke-Margolis Center for Health Policy Core Faculty.
 His research focuses on assessing patients’ and caregivers’ experiences and expectations of health care delivery during advanced illness and near the end of life, largely using qualitative research methods.
 He has experience in clinical medicine, health care administration, health professions education, hospice and palliative care quality improvement, and community-based research.
-As a VA Career Development Awardee, he is designing a community-based lay navigator program targeting caregivers’ social and practical needs as they engage in their complex roles as caregivers of Veterans with advanced stage illness.
+As a VA Career Development Awardee, he is designing a community-based lay navigator program targeting caregivers’ social and practical needs as they engage in their complex roles as caregivers of Veterans with advanced-stage illness.

 Boucher NA, Johnson KS.
 Cultivating Cultural Competence: How Are Hospice Staff Being Educated to Engage Racially and Ethnically Diverse Patients?
 Am J Hosp Palliat Care.
 2020 Jul 31;1049909120946729.